 In microscopy, depth of field is determined by the correlation between numerical aperture and magnification.
 For the best possible visual impression, the adjustment facilities of modern microscopes produce an optimum balance between depth of field and resolution – two parameters which in theory are inversely correlated.
 Particularly at low magnifications, the depth of field can be significantly increased by stopping down, i.e. reducing the numerical aperture.
 However, the smaller the numerical aperture, the lower the lateral resolution.
 Therefore, it has always been a challenge to find the optimum balance of resolution and depth of field.

-New optical approach for surgical microscopes - up to 40% increased depth of field
+New optical approach for surgical microscopes - more than 30% increased depth of field

 A sophisticated optical approach that resolves the inverse correlation between resolution and depth of field is FusionOptics.
 The technology was developed by Leica Microsystems for industrial stereomicroscopy and is now also available for a neurosurgical and ophthalmic microscope.
 FusionOptics technology uses two different-sized apertures in the optical pathways: A large aperture provides high resolution, and a smaller one provides greater depth of field.
 The human brain combines the two separate images into a single impression that features both high resolution and high depth of field.
-Thus, the depth of field can be increased up to 40 %.
+Thus, the depth of field can be increased by over 30%.

 Study proves effectiveness of FusionOptics